 #1 No social life for the kids or activities

 This is probably the most common argument people make and one I couldn’t disagree with more.
 I was signed up in 4-H, softball, dance, Awanas to name a few, and if anything I was looking for some quiet time not more activity as a child.

 Homeschooled children can attend any sport or class in a public school system.
 You simply fill out which classes or sport your child will take on your statement of intent.
 (The statement of intent can be found online under your state’s site.)
 This is a link for N.D.’s statement of intent if you want to see what one looks like: Statement of intent.

 You also have homeschool groups across the country that you can join free of charge helping to get you and your child involved.
 As you can see, being social or having enough activities isn’t a problem.

 I have found that when children can have more quiet time and not more activity they are more settled and are less likely to be overwhelmed and stressed.

-“If you can love your child you can teach your child”. -Heather Earles
+“If you can love your child you can teach your child.” -Heather Earles

 This is a saying I made up for those who think they can’t homeschool.
-As I stated in the first paragraph of the article “Homeschooling is an act of love”.
-All children want is to know you as a parent care about them and care about how they feel.
+As I stated in the first paragraph of the article “Homeschooling is an act of love.”
+All our children want is to know you as a parent care about them and care about how they feel.